SimonDunk/WebApi2Challenge/README.md

 ## How to use
 * Open the project in Visual Studio
 * Press Ctrl + F5 to launch the app
-* The URL in the browser should look something like this https://localhost:44382/api/values
-* it should display ["value1","value2"] if working correctly
+* The index should be displayed with a list of all products
 * Modify the URL to https://localhost:44382/api/product to view all products in JSON format
 * You can look at individual products if you add the product id to the end of the link eg https://localhost:44382/api/product/bb6605b6-cd83-4d8f-9f1c-2e187b0d6d6a
 *